lksrb/JavaRayTracer/README.md

 Open this repository using IntelliJ IDEA.
 Then navigate to `src/backend`, open VS solution `backend.sln` and build `Release`.

-This will generate a DLL module which java frondend already know about.
+This will compile the solution and generate DLL module for Java frontend.

 <ins>**3.
 Usage**</ins>

 You can explore whole scene using an interactive camera.
-When you want to rotate the camera hold right mouse button and drag to desired location.
+When you want to rotate the camera, hold right mouse button and drag to desired direction.

-If you want to move the camera into different directions, you can use:
+If you want to move the camera, you can use:
 - W - Forward
 - S - Backward
 - A - Left